Transportation in Metro Cebu

 Transportation within Cebu City is mainly land-based with most parts of the city accessible by road.
-There is no existing mass transit but construction is currently being undertaken on the Cebu Bus Rapid Transit System as well as an existing proposal for a Cebu Monorail, both of which will be crucial in solving the city's worsening traffic congestion, as existing transportation modes will soon become insufficient to move residents around the city if the local government fails to urgently implement infrastructure projects and measures to address the issue.
+There is no existing mass transit but construction is currently being undertaken on the partially-operational Cebu Bus Rapid Transit (CBRT) as well as existing proposals for a Cebu Monorail and the Cebu Urban Mass Rapid Transit (UMRT), both of which will be crucial in solving the city's worsening traffic congestion, as existing transportation modes will soon become insufficient to move residents around the city if the local government fails to urgently implement infrastructure projects and measures to address the issue.

 Public transport

 Regulations

 The public transportation system is regulated by the Land Transportation Franchising and Regulatory Board which is responsible for promulgating, administering, enforcing, and monitoring compliance of policies, laws, and regulations of public land transportation services.

 Road transport

 Jeepneys and modern jeepneys

 Just like any other place in the Philippines, jeepney is the most popular means of public transportation in the city.
 Modern jeepneys have also started plying the roads of the city namely Beep operated by Persano Corp. and PeoplesJeep operated by Cebu People's Multi-Purpose Cooperative.

 Beep has 40 vehicles in the city, with 20 units in two routes which goes from Cebu City Hall to Cebu IT Park via Robinsons Galleria, Cebu Business Park and vice versa.
 The other route goes from Paseo Arcenas at R. Duterte Street to Sykes in Panagdait, Barangay Mabolo via Happy Valley, Fuente Osmeña, Ramos St., D. Jakosalem St., Cebu Business Park and vice versa.
 Each air conditioned beep has a seating capacity of 24 passengers, and can accommodate an additional 10 standing passengers.
 The service also operates 24/7.
 Recently, they have also opened a third route which goes from Guadalupe to Carbon Market.

 PeoplesJeep is a new modern jeepney that was launched in September 2019 with 15 units in 3 routes: Talamban-Ayala-Colon, Lahug-Ayala-SM and Bulacao-Colon-SM.
 Starting October 1, 2019, they will charge a passenger fare of PHP 10.